 Payment Processing Fees

 Well-known non-profits like Greenpeace and the WikiMedia Foundation are accepting bitcoin donations.
 With the launching of Lightning Network there is another huge benefit, that of the decreasing of payment processing fees, so it’s another important way in which the currency continues to better the sector.

-Non profits accepting bitcoin through the platform Coinbase are able to withdraw and cash out their donations for US Dollars and make one bank transfer per day at no extra cost.
-Compare this to the high restrictions imposed by PayPal and Visa and it’s not difficult to see why non-profits continue to get on board.
+Nonprofits accepting bitcoin through the platform Coinbase can withdraw and cash out their donations for US Dollars and make one bank transfer per day at no extra cost.
+Compare this to the high restrictions imposed by PayPal and Visa, and it’s not difficult to see why non-profits continue to get on board.

 These benefits of bitcoin, as well as it’s increasing adoption and influence on other forms of alternative currency, promise to continue to refine the non-profit sector and impact it further.
 Pay attention to this to see how much further these developments go.